GrayHatter/gr.ht/content/posts/consent-is-required.md

 on the "terms of service" for the treatment, isn't where consent ends.
 Consent is more than the simple tick this checkbox and then tap submit.
 Healthcare has learned, many times through mistakes; about what consent really means to the humans they treat[^humans].
-It's easy to put any one into a situation where they'll "agree" to something.
+It's easy to put anyone into a situation where they'll "agree" to something.
 Only to then feel taken advantage of, or abused.
 Abused by people who day job is literally to save their life, and help them heal.
-When medicine trys to understand the why, patients often explain it as simply as:
+When medicine tries to understand the why, patients often explain it as simply as:

 [^again]: Yes... again! :D [Informed Consent]( {{< ref